grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 /path/to/agent run config.river
 ```

-And navigate to [http://localhost:3000/explore](http://localhost:3000/explore) in your browser.
-After the first scrape you should be able to query for `redis` metrics as well as `node` metrics!
+Navigate to [http://localhost:3000/explore](http://localhost:3000/explore) in your browser.
+After the first scrape, you should be able to query for `redis` metrics as well as `node` metrics!

 To shut down the Redis container, run: